gbirke/lebenplusplus/content/post/2018-10-25-guarding-your-value-objects.md

 * Developer dissatisfaction, as writing the assertions and their tests can feel like writing "boilerplate code".

 ## Conclusion
-How you validate your domain objects is a tradeoff between architectural concerns, performance, readability and convenience.
+How you validate your value objects is a tradeoff between architectural concerns, performance, readability and convenience.
 This article should help you to make the right choice for your project.